 Step 1: Build a Baseline for Trait Comparison

 To build a baseline, TraitWeight measures all the traits associated with an audience for a 30, 60, or 90-day interval.
-Next, it ranks traits according to their frequency.
+Next, it ranks traits according to their frequency and their correlation.
 The frequency count measures commonality.
+Correlation measures the likelihood of a trait being present only in the baseline audience.
 Traits that appear often are said to exhibit high commonality, an important characteristic used to set a weighted score when combined with traits discovered in your selected data sources.

 Step 2: Find the Same Traits in the Data Source